jeromeetienne/learningthreejs.com/source/_posts/2013-04-23-closing-the-gap-between-html-and-webgl.markdown

 So you may hit bugs.

 Moreover, it only appears as a part of 3d... but this remains plain DOM.
-So it doesnt benefit from webgl specific display.
+So it doesn't benefit from webgl specific display.
 For example, it is impossible to get
 [post processing](http://example.com/TODO)
 on the dom element.